 As we all know, there are different types of cameras available in the market.
-So, depending on the features and use, user can choose an appropriate one.
+So, depending on the features and use, the user can choose an appropriate one.

 1. DSLR Cameras

-DSLR camera is the short form of Digital Single Lens Reflex Camera.
-This is the most popular types of cameras in the market.
+A DSLR camera is the short form of Digital Single Lens Reflex Camera.
+It is the most popular types of cameras in the market.
 All professional photographers will have one DSLR camera in their kit.
 It is actually a combination of a digital imaging sensor with a single lens reflex camera.

 DSLR cameras come with a detachable lens.
 So, you can change the camera lens based on the type of photography.
-If you are doing landscape photography, you can mount a wide angle lens and for wildlife photography a telephoto lens.
+If you are doing landscape photography, you can mount a wide angle lens, and for wildlife photography a telephoto lens.

 In a DSLR camera, you can get a direct view of the scene through the camera’s optical viewfinder.
-Both full frame and half frame camera options are available in DSLR cameras.
+Both full-frame and half-frame camera options are available in DSLR cameras.

 Canon and Nikon are the two popular manufacturers of DSLR cameras.
 You can also get DSLR cameras from Fuji, Pentax, and Sigma also.